-Peering into the darkness she saw a thousand lights lit by unseen hands.
+Peering into the darkness, she saw a thousand lights, lit by unseen hands.
 Tabitha walked down the corridor and into a vast oval room.
 Candlelight rippled over the walls of mother of pearl, and sparkled on the pool of water.
-A fire was burning in the fireplace, upon whose mantle she saw many wild flowers, and a small portrait of herself.
-She thought she heard feint music.
-Until, all of a sudden, the doors opened and three swan came gliding into the pool.
-Concealing herself behind a silken screen, she watched them rise out of the water, droplets glistening like rain as the feathers cascaded from their backs.
-Tabitha saw her beloved robed in golden silk, the two other men in black and red.
-They seated themselves at the table and decanted wine into three glass goblets.
-The man in black, raised his to the ceiling and said;
+A fire was burning in the fireplace and, upon the mantle, she saw many wild flowers, and a small portrait of herself.
+She thought she heard faint music.
+Then, all of a sudden, the doors opened, and three swan came gliding into the pool.
+Concealing herself behind a silken screen, she watched them rise out of the water, droplets glistening like rain, as the feathers cascaded from their backs.
+Tabitha saw her beloved, robed in golden silk, the two other men were robed in black and red.
+They seated themselves at the table, and decanted wine into three glass goblets.
+The man in black, raised his to the ceiling and said:

-“To my beloved who could not keep our secret but three more days.
+“To my beloved, who could not keep our secret but three more days.
 We shall weep, and weep water.”
 At his words, water trickled down the walls and into the pool, as the second man raised his glass and said, “To my beloved, who could not keep our secret but two days more.
-Weep friends and weep water!”
-And surely the water flowed and the men wept.
+Weep, friends, and weep water!”
+And, surely, the water flowed, and the men wept.

 Tabitha watched as her beloved stood and raised his glass.

 “And to my beloved Tabitha, who could not keep our secret but one more day.
-Weep men and weep water.”
-He said and turned to the walls, but the water did not flow.
-“I said weep water.”
+Weep, men, and weep water.”
+He said, and turned to the walls, but the water did not flow.
+“I said: weep water.”
 He cried out angrily.
 “Why will you not weep?”
-He turned away, the screen falling aside to reveal Tabitha.
-She ran to him and they held each other for a moment, before she stooped and threw his wings into the fire.
+He turned away, the screen falling aside, to reveal Tabitha.
+She ran to him, and they held each other for a moment, before she stooped, and threw his wings into the fire.

 “You have saved us, thank you!”
-He cried out, watching them blacken and disintegrate in the flames.
+He cried out, watching the wings blacken and disintegrate in the flames.

-Leaving the cave behind they found three, dappled grey horses tethered to the alder tree.
+Leaving the cave behind, they found three, dapple-grey horses, tethered to the alder tree.

-They bid each other farewell, and parted.
-The other two men riding away beyond the mountains, and on to the windswept coast.
-While Tabitha and Anteros, whose name means, love returned, rode back along the riverbank, past the inn, and onto where the white winged windmills turned on the horizon.
-A flush of rose pink in the sky.
+They bade each other farewell, and parted.
+The other two men rode away beyond the mountains, and on to the windswept coast, while Tabitha and Anteros, whose name means love, rode back along the riverbank, past the inn, and onto where the white-winged windmills turned on the horizon, a flush of rose pink in the sky.

 Metamorphosis